Shopify/polaris/polaris.shopify.com/content/foundations/patterns/design-patterns.md

 ![A solution box within a problem box within a situation box.](/images/foundations/patterns/design-patterns/situation-problem-solution.png)

 Patterns come with a solution, problem, and situation that belong together.
-Solutions taken out of this context is no longer a pattern.
-A primary button is a reusable component that can be used and misused.
-It’s also a part of the create pattern on index pages, when merchants need a clear and reliable way to start a new resource creation flow.
+Solutions taken out of this context are no longer a pattern.

 ## Patterns vs. Compositions
 Patterns are for merchants and compositions are for builders.